About Your Visit

 How long should we plan to spend at St Paul’s and when is best to visit?

 The average visit length is just over two hours.
-The cathedral usually opens for sightseeing at 8.30am and closes for sightseeing at 4.30pm (last admission 4pm).
-It is busiest from 3pm in the lead up to last admission and is quietest in the morning before 10am.
+The Cathedral is currently open for sightseeing Monday-Saturday from 12am-4.30pm (last admission 4pm).
+From 1 October 2021, and until further notice, we will open for sightseeing at 8.30am (10am on Saturdays).
+It is busiest around mid-afternoon and is quietest in the morning before 10am.
 But whenever your arrival you will not find long wait times to enter.

 Where do we enter?